LAST UPDATE: 12/05/2020 11:11 (GMT +2)

 European Patent Office (EPO)

-The European Patent Office (EPO) has announced that periods expiring on or after 15th March 2020 are extended for all parties and their representatives to 17 April 2020.
-Electronic customer services available.
+The European Patent Office (EPO) has announced that periods expiring on or after 15 March 2020 are extended for all parties and their representatives to 2 June 2020.

 European Union Intellectual Property Office (EUIPO)

-The European Union Intellectual Property Office (EUIPO) has extended all time limits expiring between 9 March 2020 and 30 April 2020, that affect all parties before the Office, to 1 May 2020.
+The European Union Intellectual Property Office (EUIPO) has extended all time limits expiring between 9 March 2020 and 30 April to 1 May 2020, that affect all parties before the Office, to 4 May 2020.
+In a second announcement, the Executive Director of the EUIPO has extended until 18 May 2020 all time limits expiring between 1 May 2020 and 17 May 2020.

 Electronic customer services available.